 I suppose Rome is totally subjective.
 There is too much to do and too little time to do it in one weekend.
 I’d definitely say don’t try and do everything, make a shortlist of the top 3 sights and work your way around that – and remember not all sights are near each other.
 Be prepared to walk.

 We were far more interested in the ancient sites (but I have been to The Vatican before and it’s worth doing if you haven’t, and don’t mind queues) so prioritised these…this was our hit list:

 FORUM and COLOSSEUM

 We queued for about 45 minutes to get tickets for both the Colosseum and the Forum (they’re sold together but last for 48 hours).
-The hoards at the Colosseum were a bit overbearing, even first thing, but it was still incredible to see.
-We decided to go back to the Forum first thing the following morning and it was incredible seeing it first thing with hardly any crowds.
+The hoards at the Colosseum were a bit overbearing, even early, but it was still incredible to see.
+We decided to go back to the Forum first thing the following morning and it was incredible seeing it with hardly any crowds.
 It was so humbling walking around amongst thousands of years of history…and even more so that we had it to ourselves.

 This is free and my favourite building in Rome.
 The dome is almost incomprehensible for the era and if you go on a sunny day, the stream of light shining through is incredible.